waydabber/BetterDisplay/README.md

 ## Don't forget to check out

 **If you like BetterDummy, you'll like [MonitorControl](https://monitorcontrol.app) as well!** Control the brightness, volume of your external display like a native Apple display!
-The two apps are fully optimized to work togeteher.
+The two apps are fully optimized to work together.

 ## Discord channel